atahanuysaler/thesis/README.md

 # thesis
 This thesis’ main goal is to analyse the effects of the COVID-19 measures on Turkish Theatre Industry, mainly in Istanbul.
+The chronological journey and the importance of theatre in Turkish culture will be introduced through many perspectives.
+Actors and managers have supplied the data used in the tables while colleagues that have spent time in the thespian scene within Istanbul provided commentary.